This article defines the commonly used terminology (starting with letters A to D) in the tax and financial planning arena or within Old Mutual Wealth.

 Capital gains tax

-This is a UK tax imposed on the growth on capital made on disposals of capital investments either by selling them or gifting them to another person.
+This is a UK tax imposed on the growth on capital made on disposals of capital investments for example selling them or gifting them to another person.

 Capital redemption contract